 Each web browser has its own way of managing cookies.
-You can block or remove cookies yourself by altering the settings of your browser to block cookies or to send a warning notice before a cookie is stored on your computer.
+You can block or remove cookies yourself by altering the settings of your browser or to send a warning notice before a cookie is stored on your computer.
 These changes will apply to all websites that you visit (unless you choose to block cookies from particular sites).
+If you are using an OU website, you can also avoid cookies being placed by adjusting the browser settings on your device.
+If you are using an OU app, please note that cookies set in an app work in a different way and you will have to control this via your device directly.
+Real browser cookies are set to expire.
+Similar types of technologies, like local storage on your device, do not have expiration built-in but must be deleted by you.

 You should be aware that any preferences will be lost if you delete cookies.
 If you block cookies completely, many websites will not work properly and some functionality on these websites will not work at all.
 We do not recommend turning cookies off when using our websites for these reasons.